Daneliya Tuleshova

-Daneliya Tuleshova (Данэлия Төлешова, born 18 July 2006) is a Kazakhstani singer.
+Daneliya Tuleshova (Данэлия Төлешова, born 18 July 2006) is a Kazakh singer.
 She represented in the Junior Eurovision Song Contest 2018 in Minsk, Belarus with her song "Ózińe sen", finishing sixth.

 Before Junior Eurovision, she won the 2017 season of The Voice Kids Ukraine and was a finalist in Children's New Wave 2015.
 In 2019, she took part in The World's Best, representing her country alongside Dimash Kudaibergen.
 She was a finalist on the 2020 season of America's Got Talent.

 Early life

 Daneliya Tuleshova was born on 18 July 2006 in the capital of Kazakhstan, Astana to Elena Tuleshova and Alexander Tuleshov, both originating from mixed Kazakh and Tatar families living in Kazakhstan for years.
 She has two younger siblings.

 After recovering from a gymnastics injury at the age of four, she began practicing ballroom dancing.
 She also took contemporary dance classes in Almaty and simultaneously attended acting and singing classes.
 In late 2018, she was a sixth grader at the Ukrainian Physics and Mathematics Lyceum where she focused on mathematics.
 Although Tuleshova was born in Astana, she said (in an interview with Kazakh video producer Rauana Kokumbaeva that was put on YouTube in February 2019) that her hometown is the city of Almaty.